-Already now, the EDA plays a crucial 'upstream role' in supporting Member States and the European Commission as they prepare the PA work programme.
-Its contribution stretches from organising coordination meetings to consult Member States and assessing topics submitted by Member States and industry to facilitating prioritization, clustering and narrowing down of topics.
-By October 2016, the EDA had consolidated Member States' views on a range of categories (Technology Demonstrators; Critical Defence Technologies; Disruptive Technologies; Interoperability, Complementarity and Standardisation).
-Benefiting from this input, Commission and Member States have to agree on the PA work programme by the end of 2016.
+Already now, the EDA plays a crucial 'upstream role' in supporting Member States and the European Commission as they prepare the PADR work programme.
+Its contribution stretches from organising coordination meetings to consult Member States and assessing topics submitted by Member States and industry to facilitating prioritization, clustering and narrowing down of topics. the EDA had indeed consolidated Member States' views on a range of categories (Critical Defence Technologies; Disruptive Technologies; Interoperability, Complementarity and Standardisation).
+Benefiting from this input, Commission and Member States will have to agree on the PADR work programme for 2018.

-The EDA will also have an important 'downstream role' to play, as a hub for the exploitation of the outcome of the different R&T projects under the PA.
+The EDA will also have an important 'downstream role' to play, as a hub for the exploitation of the outcome of the different R&T projects under the PADR.